vinnoangel/Database-Implementation/README.md

 - tblGP: Contains GP details
 - tblGPPractice: Stores GP practice information

-Relationships are established using foreign keys as specified in the table structures[1].
+Relationships are established using foreign keys as specified in the table structures.

 ### 2. Data Insertion

-Sample data is populated into all tables, with at least 100 records for admissions, patients, and diagnoses to allow for meaningful analysis[1].
+Sample data is populated into all tables, with at least 100 records for admissions, patients, and diagnoses to allow for meaningful analysis.

 ### 3. T-SQL Queries